Abdullah-Melhem/Federated-Learning-for-healthcare/README.md

 ##Configuration File
 The parameters for the training process are defined in a YAML file located in the conf directory.
-The file used is named base.yaml
+The file used is named base.yaml you need to define the parameters in this file to make the running easier.